Adaptive Contrastive Search: Uncertainty-Guided Decoding for Open-Ended Text Generation: Results

 \subsection{Application to other languages}

-We explore the quality of our approach in eight other languages: Arabic, Bengali, German, French, Hindi, Japanese, Dutch, and Chinese, using pre-trained GPT-2-based architectures of different sizes, comparing the performance of ACS to CS.
-The results are presented in Table \ref{tab:multilingual_results}.
+We evaluate the performance of our approach across eight additional languages: Arabic, Bengali, German, French, Hindi, Japanese, Dutch, and Chinese.
+For this, we utilize pre-trained GPT-2-based architectures of various sizes, comparing the Adaptive Contrastive Search (ACS) to standard Contrastive Search (CS).
+The detailed results are provided in Table \ref{tab:multilingual_results}.
+The scores vary greatly across languages and metrics, with particularly strong results in Bengali, French, Hindi, and Chinese.
+Nevertheless, a clear trend emerges: ACS, with the exception of German, consistently achieves comparable or superior MAUVE scores while maintaining a balance between coherence and diversity, outperforming its static counterpart.